Hoekz/JS-TDD-201/Network/module-network.md

 For the RegExp, I've used a simple function called [urlToRegex](/Network/custom/mock-fetch.js#L112-114) function that converts the pattern `/:anything` to effectively `/.*` to allow for more ease when writing URLs to match.

+### store

+Let's take a look at the file we're actually testing, [store.js](/Network/custom/store.js#L4-27).
+We can see we have 2 `actions` that make use of `fetch`:

+The action `getProfile` calls to the `/profile` endpoint, retrieves the JSON, and attaches it to the store's `values` property.

+The action `updateTagline` calls to the `/profile/tagline` endpoint with a `PUT` method and, assuming the request does not fail, updates the value in the store.

+We also have a `reset` action to clear out any stored values.